 Wilton Farm is a South Devon Campsite with a difference :

-- In year 1, we scored 8.4/10 on pitchup.com with several 10/10 scores.
+- We have a score of 9.8 on pitchup.com.
 Have a look at what Wilton Farm campers have said about their time here

 - Unspoilt views across to Salcombe and the local village of South Pool